Lossy compression: Information loss

 In some systems the two techniques are combined, with transform codecs being used to compress the error signals generated by the predictive stage.

 Comparison

 The advantage of lossy methods over lossless methods is that in some cases a lossy method can produce a much smaller compressed file than any lossless method, while still meeting the requirements of the application.
 Lossy methods are most often used for compressing sound, images or videos.
 This is because these types of data are intended for human interpretation where the mind can easily "fill in the blanks" or see past very minor errors or inconsistencies – ideally lossy compression is transparent (imperceptible), which can be verified via an ABX test.
 Data files using lossy compression are smaller in size and thus cost less to store and to transmit over the Internet, a crucial consideration for streaming video services such as Netflix and streaming audio services such as Spotify.

-Emotional effects

-A study conducted by the Audio Engineering Library concluded that lower bit rate (112 kbps) lossy compression formats such as MP3s have distinct effects on timbral and emotional characteristics, tending to strengthen negative emotional qualities and weaken positive ones.
-The study further noted that the trumpet is the instrument most affected by compression, while the horn is least.